curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-03-22-label-nodes-and-debugging-cursor-s-position.markdown

 ## Introduction

-In the conclusion of the last post in this series, I anticipated that I was going to talk about how to render sprites, but I need to delay a little bit that topic because I still don't have a clear game design idea.
+In the conclusion of the last post in this series, I anticipated that I was going to talk about how to render sprites, but I need to delay that topic a little bit because I still don't have a clear game design idea.

 I like to think of this as an application of the "Give the player options" rule in [Gilbert's Rules of Thumb](https://grumpygamer.com/why_adventure_games_suck) for adventure games that don't suck.
-I'm stuck at the "game design" puzzle, but that shouldn't prevent me to post regular updates on the project :)
+I'm stuck at the "game design" puzzle, but that shouldn't prevent me from posting regular updates on the project :)

 In this post I'll describe how to display text using SpriteKit's label nodes.
 More specifically how to add a small label to the cursor node to display its